About Us

 and Thursday 10.00 - 17.00. *The O gauge section is now meeting on Tuesdays 10.00 - 16.00*

-If any of this appeals to you please use the contact form which can be found further on in the website or contact Steve at, Steve Knight -kitmasterbloke@gmail.com, the membership secretary, and leave a message with a contact number and he will get back to you.
+If any of this appeals to you please use the contact form which can be found further on in the website or contact Jim at, B&HMRC@Unsworth-web.co.uk, the membership secretary, and leave a message with a contact number and he will get back to you.

 A potted history of the club!